marcin-fm/jwpqt/_readme.txt

 Due to changes in the kana->kanji conversion system, the files WNN.DCT and WNN.IDX have been replaced with the files WNN.DAT and WNN.DIX.
-Additionally, the format of the user kana->knaji conversion file (USER.CNV) has changed to match the format used by WNN.DAT.
+Additionally, the format of the user kana->kanji conversion file (USER.CNV) has changed to match the format used by WNN.DAT.
 UPDATE.EXE will update the format USER.CNV, as well as offer to delete the obsolete files.